Kir-Push/Kir-Push.github.io/_posts/2024-10-02-eks-ng-zd-migration.md

             return ec2.createLaunchTemplate(request).launchTemplate();
 ```

-> At the time when I was worked on that, Java SDK has a bug (or feature?) - \
+> At the time when I was worked on that, Java SDK has a bug (or feature?)—\
-> It didn't allow to create node-group without launch template.\
+> It didn't allow creating a node-group without launching template.\
-> You should have created empty template even if you didn't need template customization.\
+> You should have created an empty template even if you didn't need template customization.\
 > Probably it was fixed already.
 {: .prompt-warning }

-For manual creation using CLI you can refer [AWS docs](https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html).
+For manual creation using CLI, you can refer [to AWS docs](https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html).

 Basically, you need to fill the [Front Matter](https://jekyllrb.com/docs/front-matter/) as below at the top of the post: